Published 3 Feb 2023

 - You can preview the sample store audit report for your reference.

-- Use the SafetyCulture (iAuditor) Retail Audit App’s scheduling feature to make sure you never miss conducting another store audit and use analytics to watch for trends and identify frequently failed items.
+- Use the SafetyCulture (formerly iAuditor) Retail Audit App’s scheduling feature to make sure you never miss conducting another store audit and use analytics to watch for trends and identify frequently failed items.

 5 Critical Areas of Store Operations

 Store operations involve various components that contribute to ensuring that functions run properly.

 This refers to the store’s overall look.
 As a store manager, providing an enjoyable shopping experience for the customers is one of the major parts of running a store.
 Providing customers with a good shopping experience can increase store profitability.
 Below are aspects of store design:

 - Location – Choosing the right location is essential to a store’s success.
 Two things you will need to consider are visibility and customer traffic pattern.
 Better visibility can translate to better chances of your store earning profit.
 Furthermore, the location of your store not only affects profit, it can also affect consumer impressions.

 - Layout – This refers to the exterior and interior design of your store.
 The layout design of your store can greatly influence your consumers’ buying decisions.
 Posting signages both outside and inside are good examples of a good store layout, as this helps customers navigate through your store.

 - Visual merchandising and display – This refers to how you present your products on display.
 An organized and attractive display of your products increases the likelihood of customer purchase.

 - Store atmosphere – A pleasing store atmosphere entails factors such as proper lighting, appropriate music, ventilation, helpful staff, and the consistent overall maintenance of your store.
 Creating a pleasant atmosphere will boost your chances of repeat business.